-The best tool I’ve found for this kind of problem is ChemSpider - you can enter any type of chemical identifier into the simple search and it will attempt to resolve a structure for you.
-The success rate seems to be much higher than other services, and it has a web API, so the whole process can be automated and performed for thousands of structures at a time.
+A good solution to this problem is to use the data available in a chemical database like ChemSpider - you can enter any type of chemical identifier into the simple search and it will attempt to resolve a structure for you.
+It also has a web API, so the whole process can be automated and performed for thousands of structures at a time.

 I was just about to write a Python interface to the API from scratch, when I came across ChemSpiPy by Cameron Neylon, a bare bones Python wrapper for the API.
 I made a few bug fixes and extended the functionality, so now you can easily search ChemSpider and retrieve properties and identifiers for chemical structures from your Python scripts.

-If you already know the ChemSpiderID of a compound, you can simply use it to initialise a Compound object.
+If you already know the ChemSpiderID of a compound, you can use that to retrieve the full compound record:

 Compound objects have the following properties:

 image_url: URL of a PNG image of the 2D chemical structure.

 molecular_formula: Molecular formula.